Facebook Twitter LinkedIn youtube

 Award Information.
 All details.

-Effective January 1, 2016 a newly certified CIC® or newly certified a-IPC will receive a $50 discount applied to his/her IPAC Canada membership in the membership year following certification.
-This will not apply to CIC® renewals.
+Effective January 1, 2016 a newly certified CIC® or newly certified LTC-CIP will receive a $50 discount applied to his/her IPAC Canada membership in the membership year following certification.
+This will not apply to a-ICP renewals.

 Certification Board of Infection Control and Epidemiology, Inc (CBIC)